St George’s Pre-Clinical Year 1 Question Bank | Medibuddy

 Obviously, we’re biased 👀, but we think our question bank is great.
 It provides a focused approach through well-structured questions and detailed explanations, which we update each year based on changes to the St George’s Medical School syllabus.

 The question bank includes a feature that allows you to filter questions based on different topics.
-So, whether you’re preparing for your formative Basic and Clinical Science Paper in December or the summative papers in June, you can narrow your focus and enhance your revision.
+So, whether you’re preparing for your formative Introduction to Medicine Paper in December or your Patients, Populations & Society summative exam in June, you can narrow your focus and enhance your revision.

 By aligning closely with the St George’s syllabus, Medibuddy allows you to confidently face exams while fostering a solid foundation for future clinical practice.